pantheon-systems/WordPress/wp-content/plugins/woo-order-export-lite/readme.txt

 == Changelog ==

+= 2.1.1 - 2019-02-14 =
+* Fixed critical bug - new version damages CSV and TSV parameters, so "Bulk action" doesn't work

+= 2.1.0 - 2019-02-06 =
+* New format - **PDF**
+* Fixed some vulnerabilities
+* Added button "Reset settings"
+* Section "Setup fields" works on phone/tablet
+* New XLS option to avoid formatting - "Force general format for all cells"
+* Fixed bug - fields "Summary Report Total xxxx" stayed at bottom
+* Fixed bug -  "Summary report" was not sorted by item name
+* Fixed bug - fields reset when  user switches between flat formats
+* Fixed bug - field "full categories" was empty for variations
+* Tested for jQuery 3.0+

+= 2.0.1 - 2018-11-14 =
+* Fixed bug - "total weight" and "count of unique products" were empty
+* Fixed bug - message "wrong Select2 loaded"
+* Fixed bug - UI issues after switching formats (CSV-XML-CSV)
+* Shows some instructions if user gets popup with empty error message
+* Shows warning if XML can not be built (PHP extension is not installed)

 = 2.0.0 - 2018-10-24 =
 * It's a **major update**.
 Backup settings (tab "Tools") before upgrading
 * New section "Set up fields to export"  - simplify UI, format fields, allow duplicates
+* Compatible with Woocommerce 3.5

 = 1.5.6 - 2018-08-30 =
 * Added filter by user custom fields